d-w-arnold/learn-git-github-jetbrains/sections/git.md

 git commit
 ```

-Branches can do a lot more that just these basics, [click here](https://git-scm.com/book/en/v2/Git-Branching-Branch-Management) to learn more.
+Branches can do a lot more that just these basics, <a href="https://git-scm.com/book/en/v2/Git-Branching-Branch-Management" target="_blank">click here</a> to learn more.

 ---